-Donor Value Year/s of Tenure Conditions Science Chemistry John Ragnar Anderson Memorial Bequest Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progess Permanent residence in Australia and eligibility for admission to a full-time degree course in Chemistry Mathematics , George Szekeres Award \$200 pa 1 year Open to students entering the final year of the honours degree course in Pure Mathematics Olivetti Australia Pty Ltd Up to \$600 pa 2 years subject to satisfactory progress Eligibility for admission to the third year of an honours program in the School o Mathematics in Pure/Applied Mathematics Theoretical Mechanics or Statistics and leading to the award of the degree of Bach- elor of Arts, Bachelor of Science, or Bache- lor of Science Diploma in Education Optometry Gibb and Beeman Up to \$750 pa 1 year renewable for the duration of the course, subject to satisfactory progress Available to students under 21 years of age who are permanent residents of Australia enrolling in Year 1 of the full-time degree course in Optometry
+Donor Value Year/s of Tenure Conditions Law John W. Kirkwood Memorial 1 year Enrolment in Faculty of Law.
+Selection based on academic merit and financial need.
+Westgarth Baldick \$1000 1 year Permanent residence in Australia.
+Full-time law students.
+Selection based on financia need and academic merit.
+Science Chemistry John Ragnar Anderson Memorial Bequest Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress Permanent residence in Australia and eligibility for admission to a full-time degree course in Chemistry Mathematics George Szekeres Award \$200 pa 1 year Open to students entering the final year of the honours degree course in Pure Mathematics Olivetti Australia Pty Ltd Up to \$600 pa 2 years subject to satisfactory progress Eligibility for admission to the third year of an honours program in the School of Mathematics in Pure/Applied Mathematics.
+Theoretical Mechanics or Statistics and leading to the award of the degree of Bach- elor of Arts, Bachelor of Science, or Bache- lor of Science Diploma in Education Optometry Gibb and Beeman Up to \$750 pa 1 year renewable for the duration of the course, subject to satisfactory progress Available to students under 21 years of age who are permanent residents of Australia enrolling in Year 1 of the full-time degree course in Optometry